A5H73Y/Parkour/docs/developer.md

 This will allow Parkour to fully initialize before you start to use it.

 Now you need to check if the Parkour plugin has started correctly within the code, this is for you to check and handle.
-But will look something like:
+This will look something like:

 ```
 Plugin parkour = getServer().getPluginManager().getPlugin("Parkour");